 Step 2.
 On your Windows or Mac computer, run the latest version of iTunes.

 Step 3.
-Connect your iOS device that has installed iOS 14 beta to your computer with the USB cable.
+Connect your iOS device that has installed iOS 14 to your computer with the USB cable.

 Step 4.
 In the menu bar of iTunes, open the iPhone settings interface by tapping on the iPhone/iPad icon.
 Click Summary option and perform the following settings.